 Leading up to the conversation, nurture your mental health.
 Talk to a family member or therapist to process all the conflicting emotions you’re experiencing.
 Ending a relationship takes a lot of strength.

 After the breakup, make sure you take time to heal.
 Focus on your friendships and personal growth.
-Don’t jump into a new relationship before you’re ready just to forget about your ex.
+Avoid rebounding or jumping into a new relationship before you’re ready just to forget about your ex.
 Instead, wait to date until you feel genuinely excited about a new person.